from-home-de/pswmeter/README.md

 | Method | Usage | Returned possible values | Explanation |
 | :------------ | :------------ | :------------ | :------------ |
 | getScore | `myPassMeter.getScore()` | `0`, `1`, `2`, `3` or `4` | When called, this method returns a Number with the current score of the selected password field. |

-## Updates

-**v1.1** ::: Aug 23, 2019
-- Added: custom event dispatching on updateScore function.
-- Added: getScore() function that return the current score of the selected password field.
-- Added: return anonymous object with the containerElement (to be able to listening for custom events) and getScore function.
-- Updated: docs folder for github repo.
-- Updated: README.md file and documentation.

-**v1.0** ::: Aug 14, 2019
-Initial release.

 ## Contributions